Successful IoT Initiatives for Business Leaders: 5 Examples

 Rolls-Royce

 Rolls-Royce, a UK-based company known for its luxury automobiles, is also a major player in the jet engine manufacturing industry.
-Despite its reputation for luxury, the company has a strong focus on efficiency, as reducing fuel consumption on aircraft can lead to substantial cost savings.
-In fact, it is estimated that a 1% reduction in fuel consumption can save up to $250,000 per year for a single aircraft.
-This makes efficiency a core goal for any jet engine manufacturer, and Rolls-Royce is no exception.
-They are constantly striving to improve their engines to be as efficient as possible, which is evident in their reputation as one of the leading jet engine manufacturers in the world.
+The company has a strong focus on efficiency, as reducing fuel consumption on aircraft can lead to substantial cost savings.
+A 1% reduction in fuel consumption can save up to $250,000 per year for a single aircraft.
+As a leader in the jet engine market, Rolls-Royce continually works to enhance engine efficiency.

 Giant Eagle: Engagement as a Service with IoT